freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

 2. Submitting the CSR to DigiCert.
 (This CSR demonstrates control over the private key used for HTTPS.)
 3. Scheduling a phone call and verifying your relationship to the organization.
 4. Generating another CSR, using a custom tool, leveraging the *Onion Service* private key.
 5. Submitting the second CSR to DigiCert.
-(This CSR demonstrates control over the private key for the onion service.)
+(This CSR demonstrates control over the private key for the *Onion Service*.)
 6. Downloading the certificate from the DigiCert panel.
 7. Installing the cert on the SecureDrop *Application Server*, via ``securedrop-admin``.